AndromedaTechnology/shopify-syncer-luceed/readme.md

 - Sync Shopify Orders to Luceed,
 - Sync Luceed Products to Shopify.

+## Modular

+- .env variables: Used to Control behaviour of the Sync process (params to access Luceed and Shopify)

 ## Luceed

 - Na Webshopu navodimo samo MPC cijene (ne VPC)